zieglerSe/BIO-BTE-12-V-4/docs/index.md

 ### Tasks

 - The tasks for the respective lectures must be submitted until the task session of the subsequent week.
-- To successfully finish this course you must at least score 50% of the _overall possible points of all tasks combined_
+- To successfully finish this course you must at least score 50% of the _overall possible points of all tasks combined_.
 - If not indicated otherwise, each task is worth 1 point.
 - Please submit your tasks as an email with the title `wpb-task-XXX-RHRK_HANDLE` and the task as attachement with the filename `wpb-task-XXX-RHRK_HANDLE.EXTENSION`.
 The email address for submissions will be communicated seperately.